DerLando/imglang/README.md

   let canvas = canvas 400 300 // good old 4:3 aspect ratio

-  // define strokes for wheel and spikes let circleStroke = stroke BLACK t * 2 let spikeStroke = stroke DARKGRAY t
+  // define strokes for wheel and spikes let wheelStroke = stroke BLACK t * 2 let spikeStroke = stroke DARKGRAY t

   // define the wheel curve
   let wheel = circleOriginRadius r
   // define the spiked
+  let spikes =
       wheel
       |> samplePointsUniform n
       |> lineTo ORIGIN

   // draw the geometry to the canvas canvas
-  |> draw circleStroke // the draw function returns the updated canvas, so we can keep on piping
+  |> draw wheel wheelStroke // the draw function returns the updated canvas, so we can keep on piping
-  |> draw spikeStroke // draw should be able to take lists of data, too
+  |> draw spikes spikeStroke // draw should be able to take lists of data, too

   out canvas // not sure on the syntax here yet
   ```